SarthakRajJindal/Crawler/README.md

 # Running Instructions

 1. Run the main.py file using python : "python main.py"
-2. Enter the number of papers that are needed to be scrapped.
+2. Enter the number of papers that are needed to be scraped.
 3. Wait for the scaping process, it can take a couple of minutes.

 Program will print the traversed document links of the papers.